Proud to be a Canadian Company

 6. Do we need to crate the slate?

-For storing the table, we generally do not recommend crating the table.
+For storing the table, we generally do not recommend crating the slate.
 Crating the table is generally done at the request of furniture movers who plan on shipping your slate from one place to another.
-This entails building a crate frame around the slate on site using a chop saw.
+This entails building a wooden crate frame around the slate on site using a chop saw.
+Each section of slate is crated separately.

 7. What other game tables can we service?

-We do service and move other types of game tables, but we often need to know the make and we will definitely need a photo of the table.
+We do service and move other types of game tables like ping pong, foosball, or shuffleboard, but we often need to know the make and we will definitely need a photo of the table.
 We are more able to deal with brands we carry, but we might be able to service another brand if it is well-known and parts are not missing.
 There will be instances where using our technicians will not be as appropriate as hiring a moving company.

 8. What is the make of the table?